New to Practicing Yoga? Here’s Everything You Need to Get Started

 Vuori Performance Jogger

 If you prefer to wear looser pants, I’m a huge fan of Vuori’s Performance Jogger.
-It’s the jogger that made the brand famous, and for good reason: It’s one of the most comfortable pair of pants I’ve worn, and it’s super-flattering to boot.
-The jogger comes in five core colors (which lean neutral) and two lengths in sizes XXS to XXL.
-It’s meant to look a bit cropped, which suits my petite frame well.
+They’re the joggers that made the brand famous, and for good reason: they’re some of the most comfortable pants I’ve worn, and they’re super flattering to boot.
+They come in five core colors (which lean neutral) and two lengths in sizes XXS to XXL.
+They’re meant to look a bit cropped, which suits my petite frame well.

 Your Reformer Crew Grip Socks